dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 	![](2020-02-03-21-26-35.png)

-	- If the Hamiltonian evolved over time, it would preserve the *volume* of this region of phase space.
+	- If the Hamiltonian evolved over time, this region would travel around phases space, with the *volume* of this region invariant.

 Definition: Hamiltonian flow.